-The ever-popular Find a Grave website holds partial records for almost 6,000 of these distributed throughout the sixteen Maine counties.
-Find-a-Grave data is compiled by thousands of volunteers of varying abilities.
+The ever-popular Find a Grave website holds partial records for most of these distributed throughout the sixteen Maine counties.
+Find a Grave data is compiled by thousands of volunteers of varying abilities.
 As such, MOCA cautions researchers to verify dates, biographies, family links, and other information found on the site with primary documentation or other verifiable sources.
 Even better?
 If you find an error, use the Find a Grave "edit" tab on the memorial page to submit a correction/suggestion to the volunteer who maintains the memorial.
 S/he will review your suggestion and update the memorial accordingly, generally within a 30-day period.

 During the Great Depression, the Work Projects Administration (WPA) put millions of Americans to work on public works projects that ranged from building trails in National Parks to creating over 500 surveys of Maine cemeteries.
 These cemetery plans, transferred from the Office of the Adjutant General and now part of the holdings of the Maine State Archives, help us to identify war veterans final resting places.

 The Association for Gravestone Studies (AGS) was founded in 1977 for the purpose of furthering the study and preservation of gravestones.
 AGS is an international organization with an interest in gravemarkers of all periods and styles.
 Through its publications, conferences, workshops and exhibits, AGS promotes the study of gravestones from historical and artistic perspectives, expands public awareness of the significance of historic gravemarkers, and encourages individuals and groups to record and preserve gravestones.
 At every opportunity, AGS cooperates with groups that have similar interests.